The Whisky Chair | Finn Juhl | 1948

 Walnut, Brass and Mouth-Blown Glass

-Upon purchase, customers receive a unique mouth-blown glass crafted by glassmaker Mikkel Yerst.
+With each purchase, customers receive a unique mouth-blown glass crafted by artisan Mikkel Yerst.
 Finn Juhl's original drawing does not depict the glass, meaning that the chair itself served as the inspiration for the powerful shape of the specially designed glass.

 Playfully Provocative